Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 [:arrow_up:Back](#table-of-contents)

-## Third-Party Plugins Styling
+## More Third-Party Plugins

-ReMoods want to provide your notes a consistent styles, so I will test some of the helpful plugins and modify their appearance.
+Here show you all plugins that ReMoods has additional styles:

 |Plugin|Status|Updated|Modified|Remarks|
 |:-----|:----:|:-----:|:-------|:-----|